Turnip Mosaic Virus (TuMV) of rutabaga

 Applying additional fertilizer, particularly nitrogen, will not help rutabagas withstand damage from the disease, and may cause roots to break down rapidly in storage.

-Cultural Control of TuMV
+Cultural control of TuMV

 Listed below is a summary of recommended cultural control measures:

-1. Rutabagas should not be plowed under in the fall, as this helps the roots survive the winter.
+- Rutabagas should not be plowed under in the fall, as this helps the roots survive the winter.
 Rutabagas left in the field after harvest should be disced and left on the surface to freeze.
 Volunteer plants that survive the winter should be destroyed early in the spring with herbicide sprays, removal by hand, or cultivation.

-2. Culls from storage should be dumped early and exposed to freezing weather.
+- Culls from storage should be dumped early and exposed to freezing weather.
 Culls surviving in piles can be killed with kerosene or diesel fuel.
 To prevent the spread of other rutabaga diseases, culls spread out on fields to freeze should not be placed on land that will be used to grow rutabagas for at least three years.

-3. Late-season fields located near earlier plantings often become highly infected, and they should be isolated as much as possible from earlier rutabagas.
+- Late-season fields located near earlier plantings often become highly infected, and they should be isolated as much as possible from earlier rutabagas.
 Whenever possible, isolate rutabagas from other cruciferous crops, particularly winter rapeseed.

-4. Whenever possible, plant rutabagas prior to mid-June, or at the latest by the end of the third week of June.
+- Whenever possible, plant rutabagas prior to mid-June, or at the latest by the end of the third week of June.
 Planting earlier prevents young highly susceptible plants from being exposed at the beginning of the infection period in early-July.

-5. Market virus-infected rutabagas as soon as possible.
+- Market virus-infected rutabagas as soon as possible.
 Storing infected roots may be unreliable, and it is best to use virus-free roots for long-term storage.

-6. Rutabagas under stress or grown improperly will be more severely affected by the disease.
+- Rutabagas under stress or grown improperly will be more severely affected by the disease.

-Control of TuMV with weekly oil Sprays
+Control of TuMV with weekly oil sprays

 Weekly applications of oil (70 Superior Oil) are effective for controlling infection of rutabagas if used properly.
 Oil acts as a protectant, and prevents aphids from transmitting the virus by interfering with virus particles on aphid mouthparts.
-Proper application of oil requires the use of high spray volumes up to 1,100 litres per hectare (l00 gal./acre) of a 1 to 2% oil solution.
+Proper application of oil requires the use of high spray volumes up to 1,100 litres per hectare (100 gal./acre) of a 1 to 2% oil solution.
 (1% solution equals one gallon oil plus 99 gallons water per acre).
 Apply oil using T-jet nozzles, preferably more than one per row.
 The use of drop nozzles will also improve coverage.

 Weekly applications of oil should begin around the last week of June and continue at least until the end of July, preferably until the end of August.
 When plants are growing rapidly, a 5-day interval between sprays provides better coverage of new growth.
 Continuous coverage is very important, and plants must be protected as soon as they emerge.
 When plants are small, spray volumes can be reduced as long as leaves are thoroughly covered, but it is important that the amount of oil is reduced to maintain the proper oil concentration.
 Phytotoxic problems may occur if oil concentration exceeds recommended rates.
 Rutabagas may be damaged if oil is applied in full sunlight when temperatures exceed 25ºC, or when plants are visibly stressed.
 Do not apply oil in combination with other spray materials.
 If insecticides are required, apply them 24 hours before or after the oil.